Skip to content

 If you love celebrating Chinese New Year (Lunar New Year), you will love these free, fun, and festive Chinese New Year Printables!

-2025 brings the Year of the Snake, specifically the Wood Snake, which focuses on introspection, wisdom, and personal growth.
+2026 brings the Year of the Horse, specifically the Fire Horse, which focuses on enthusiasm, speed, and exploration.

 Check out more recipes, crafts, and printables for the Chinese New Year.